HirulaAbesignha/DR-detection/README.md

-# Diabetic Retinopathy Detection System
+# Diabetic Retinopathy Detection System - dev

 Advanced deep learning system for automated detection and classification of diabetic retinopathy severity from retinal fundus images using transfer learning and computer vision techniques.